aurimas13/Java-solutions/README.md

 # Solutions to Java problems#

-<br> Existing solutions involve problems from a [Java beginner course](https://www.udemy.com/course/csharp-tutorial-for-beginners/). </br>
+<br> Existing solutions involve problems from a [Java beginner course ](https://www.udemy.com/course/csharp-tutorial-for-beginners/). </br>
 <br> Java files (.java) that were run - are the ones with 'Runner' in the file name.
 Without this name it is a class. </br>
 <br> The comments of what has been done are provided under the respective Java file. </br>